oatmeelsquares/SP25_DS5111_rn7ena/README.md

 In this lab, I created ERD.md and ERD.mermaidjs to describe the structure of my snowflake database that I will use to create my dashboard.
 See [ERD.md](./ERD.md) for more details.

+## Labs 9-10: Snowflake

+In these labs, I created my snowflake profile and a dbt project in this repo.
+I updated the tree above to match.
+I uploaded all of the collected data as seed to my snowflake instance.